openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_smoke.rst

  Deploy cluster

  Run OSTF

+**Expected result**

- Cluster should be deployed and all OSTF test cases should be passed.
+Cluster should be deployed and all OSTF test cases should be passed besides exceptions that are described in Limitation section of Test plan.